MartenBE/mkslides/README.md

     - Turn a single Markdown file into a HTML slideshow.
     - Turn a folder with Markdown files into a collection of HTML slideshows.
 - Publish your slideshow(s) anywhere that static files can be served.
-    - Locally
+    - Locally on your own device.
-    - On a web server
+    - On a web server.
-    - Deploy through CI/CD with GitHub/GitLab (like this repo!)
+    - Deploy through CI/CD with GitHub/GitLab (like this repo!).
 - Preview your site as you work, thanks to [python-livereload](https://pypi.org/project/livereload/).
 - Use custom favicons, CSS themes, templates, ... if desired.
 - Support for emojis :smile: :tada: :rocket: :sparkles: thanks to [emoji](https://github.com/carpedm20/emoji/)